 7 Critical WordPress Security Measures for Enterprise Sites

 WordPress powers 43% of websites globally, making it a prime target for cyberattacks.
 For enterprises, the risks are even higher due to complex environments, sensitive data, and high traffic.
-Here's how to protect your site:
+Traditional WordPress hosting leaves sites vulnerable through writable filesystems and direct server access.
+Modern security approaches, like Trustdom's immutable infrastructure, address these fundamental weaknesses while maintaining the flexibility enterprises need.

 Key Security Measures